rahilkhan5436/pong/README.md

-# pong
+# ping pong game
-a game to develope by all.
+It is a game which is developed using python turtle module.